kanors-emr/VedaOnline-documentation/source/pages/introduction.rst

 #############
 Introduction
 #############

+Veda online (VO) enables working with TIMES models via Internet Browsers.
+Veda model folders are expected to be on GitHub, and all the core functionality of Veda2.0 - Synchronizing Excel files, browsing input data, running models, and looking at results/reports - is available online.

+VO users can make their models accessible to other VO users with control over what modules are visible and the downloadability of input/output.
+This makes collaborative development much more efficient.
+Further, this opens the possibility to disseminate models - to create model users.

+It offers several advantages over Veda2.0 to individual users as well:
+    * No software setup/updates needed
+    * Enforces version control discipline via GitHub
+    * Model synchronization and runs on state-of-the-art servers
+    * Availability of model input/output no longer dependent on specific machines
+    * Far superior data visualization in Reports, Results, and Browse.

+While I can manage incremental modifications with VO, Veda2.0 remains my preferred tool for model development and debugging.

+VO is an open website.
+Public models are visible to visitors even without logging in.
+An annual subscription is required to create models and perform runs.
+Making model runs also needs GAMS/CPLEX cloud service, but that is managed by KanORS.

+Veda
+^^^^
 VEDA means “Knowledge” in Sanskrit.
 It is a software tool to convert modeler's knowledge into input for models, and output from models into knowledge.
 Veda Online is a data handling system for The Integrated MARKAL-EFOM System (TIMES) - a bottom-up optimization model for energy-environment systems.
 Veda is based on a modular approach that organizes the model input data, and results, into an integrated database.